particle-iot/maker-kit-workshop/content/docs/ch2.md

 ```

 ::: tip
-For the same of clarity, we've wrapped the existing `checkTemp` function in our cloud function handler.
+For the sake of clarity, we've wrapped the existing `checkTemp` function in our cloud function handler.
 How could you refactor this so we've only have one helper function for local calls and the device cloud?
 :::

 12. Now, flash the firmware to your device and head back to the console.
 Refresh your device screen and you should now see your `checkTemp` function.